You are here: Things To Do Trolltunga

 How to visit Trolltunga from Bergen

-You are here: Things To Do Trolltunga
+You are here: Home Things To Do Trolltunga

 Tucked away between fjords, villages and towns, you will find some of the most beautiful and breathtaking rock formations in Norway, like Trolltunga (Troll's tongue).
 They have been here for thousands of years, shaped and battered by the Ice Ages and the elements.

-Walking in the mountains gives you a feeling of freedom, a feeling of overcoming and conquering.
+Hiking in the mountains gives you a feeling of freedom, a feeling of overcoming and conquering.
 Each mountain and each summit has its own personality, charm and identity.
 Trolltunga rock in Norway has all this in abundance; there is no other rock formation quite like this one, it is without equal.

 For each step you take, it is as if you are getting closer and closer to a kingdom of the trolls, carved in stone and ready to welcome you.
 Mythical, majestic and with a magical atmosphere – far up in the mountains.